espsrc/droplets/docs/github.md

 that complicates visualization, makes it difficult to connect description with figures, and that probably will miss details on how the results were obtained.
-Alternatively, we could generate a .doc document with comments and plots and send it as a pdf, but docs are difficult to update and hard to put together.
+Alternatively, we could generate a .doc document with comments and plots and send it as a pdf but these are not designed to share the source code of your analysis and avoid making your research really open.

-The alternative we propose to use a Jupyter notebook, which has several
+The alternative we propose is to use a Jupyter notebook, which has several
 advantatges:

 - It is easy to export as pdf or html, and can be visualized in nearly any platform.